 Today after consulting with a Bhutanese astrologer we will find out what time the wedding ceremony should start.

--Couple will sit inside the temple next to the LAMA where they will have made special place for them to sit
+Couple will sit inside the temple next to the Monk where they will have made special place for them to sit

--After the religious ceremony couple will be offered final blessing from LAMA
+After the religious ceremony couple will be offered final blessing from monk.

 The wedding ceremony will take place either in Dechen Phodrang Monastery, Changangkha temple or other private temple.
 Overnight in Thimphu.